Tools that support CI/CD

 SnapLogic features that support CI/CD processes include:

-- SnapLogic - Git Integration.
+• SnapLogic - Git Integration.
 Use your Git provider to track SnapLogic project assets in Git repositories for concurrent development and version control.
 The Git Integration supports Azure Repos, GitHub.com, GitHub Enterprise Server, and GitLab.
 You can start with freely available Git workflow examples, Dev Ops pipeline examples, and GitHub Action examples and customize them to automate your CI/CD processes.
+The Git Integration for on-premises Git providers requires use of the app gateway and Groundplexes.

-- Secrets Management.
+• Secrets Management.
 Store the information to access integration endpoints in a secrets manager.
 Secrets Management supports AWS Secrets Manager, Azure Key Vault, CyberArk Conjur, and HashiCorp Vault.
-Define your endpoint credentials once and reference them from different Environments.
+Define your endpoint credentials once and reference them from different environments.
+SnapLogic Secrets Management requires use of Groundplexes.

 Automate development and delivery